Research shows that retention isn’t the best plan for most kids.

 NASP also points out that kids with learning and thinking differences may not do better at all unless there are new, specific interventions in place.
 When kids are held back because they’re struggling to learn, more of the same kind of teaching doesn’t help.
 Moving up a grade with new learning supports in place may be a better solution.

 What you can do

 Parents play an important role in their child’s education.
 They have the right to be involved in the decision-making process.

 If the school suggests that your child repeat a year, it’s a good idea to sit down with the teacher to find out why.
 You can also ask what changes would be made in the ways your child is taught if repeating a grade.
 It’s important to have a plan in place that you believe will help your child succeed.

 When you meet with your child’s teacher, you can also discuss what alternatives there might be to retention.
 Some questions you might bring up:

-goals and services need to be revised to help her be more successful?
+goals and services need to be revised?